 If you served boots on the ground in Vietnam, in or near the Korean DMZ, or on or near the perimeter of a Royal Thai Air Force Base in Thailand and developed specific conditions, the US government may compensate you for Agent Orange-related disabilities.

-Hiring an Attorney Is an Option for Ailing Veterans
+Working With an Advocate Is an Option for Ailing Veterans

 Veterans dealing with the fallout of Agent Orange exposure face many challenges.
 Securing fair VA disability benefits is just one of those challenges, but it is one that you don’t have to face alone.
-Hiring an attorney to handle the decision review process for you could provide great relief.
+Working with an advocate to handle the decision review process for you could provide great relief.

-For example, hiring an attorney that you trust may:
+For example, working with an advocate that you trust may:

 - Spare you from spending significant time and effort on your claim: As you may already know, completing a VA disability claim is anything but cut-and-dry.
 Though benefits are worth going through the process, the decision review process may require a serious investment of time and effort.
-When you hire an attorney, you pass off most—if not all—of the responsibility to your lawyer.
+When you work with an advocate, you pass off most—if not all—of the responsibility to them.

-- Allow you to focus all necessary attention on your recovery: A benefit of having your lawyer handle your claim denial is that you’ll have more time.
+- Allow you to focus all necessary attention on your recovery: A benefit of having your advocate handle your claim denial is that you’ll have more time.
 For many veterans dealing with health issues, they’ll spend that additional time on aspects of their recovery.
-Nothing should come before your health, and hiring an attorney is a health-conscious decision.
+Nothing should come before your health, and hiring an advocate is a health-conscious decision.

-- Provide you several valuable resources: When you hire an attorney for your denied or undervalued VA disability claim, you get more than just the attorney.
-You’ll also gain the benefit of that firm’s resources—investigators, paralegals, experts in VA disability issues, litigation teams, and other assets.
-These perks generally come at no additional cost to you.
+- Provide you several valuable resources: When you hire an advocate for your denied or undervalued VA disability claim, you get more than just the advocate.
+You’ll also gain the benefit of that advocacy group’s resources—investigators, paralegals, experts in VA disability issues, litigation teams, and other assets.

-- Result in the outcome that you seek: There is no guarantee that hiring a lawyer will result in a certain outcome.
-However, testimonials show that many veterans credit their attorney for securing a positive case outcome.
+- Result in the outcome that you seek: There is no guarantee that hiring a advocate will result in a certain outcome.
+However, testimonials show that many veterans credit their advocate for securing a positive case outcome.

-Countless veterans before you have reached out to an attorney for help with their VA disability claim.
+Countless veterans before you have reached out to an advocate for help with their VA disability claim.
 You can do the same.